 Based on that diagnosis, the management consultant designs interventions such as process redesign, organizational restructuring, technology recommendations, or performance management systems.
 Those interventions are either implemented by the consultant or handed off to the internal team.

 The value of management consulting is precision.
-A skilled management consultant can identify the specific operational failure driving a business problem, design a corrective action with measurable outcomes, and support implementation with sufficient accountability to produce durable results.
+A skilled management consultant can identify the specific operational failure driving a business problem, design a corrective action with measurable outcomes.
+And support implementation with sufficient accountability to produce durable results.

 The limitation is scope.
 Management consulting does not question the business’s direction.
 It assumes the direction is correct and focuses on improving the organization’s ability to execute against it.